rxweb/rxweb/docs/reactive-form-validators/validation-decorators/fileSize.md

 ---
 # When to use
-Suppose you want to create a UserInfo form, which contains fields like fileType , videoFile , audioFile and imageFile, documentFile ,contactFile, profilePicture and you want the user to enter input which is a proper size format.
+Suppose you want to create a UserInfo form, which contains fields like fileType , profilePhoto, videoFile , audioFile and imageFile, documentFile ,contactFile, profilePicture and you want the user to enter input which is a proper size format.
 Here depending upon the requirement, these scenarios may arise..
 <ol class='showHideElement'>
-   <li>Allow videoFile which have proper size format and adding Custom Message on videoFile.</li>
+   <li>Allow profilePhoto which have proper size format.</li>
    <li>Apply validation on documentFile field based on matched condition in the form, like if the fileType is 'Document', then the documentFile must be a size format (Used as a function).</li>
    <li>Apply validation on imageFile field based on matched condition in the form, like if the device is 'SmartPhone', then the imageFile must be a size format (Used as a string datatype).</li>
+   <li>Adding custom message on ContactFile field</li>
    <data-scope scope="['decorator','validator']">
    <li>Apply fileSize validation dynamically based on server rules.</li>
    </data-scope>